Reginald Sorensen, Baron Sorensen

 Reginald William Sorensen, Baron Sorensen (19 June 1891 – 8 October 1971) was a Unitarian minister and Labour Party politician in the United Kingdom.
-He was a Member of Parliament (MP) for over 30 years, from 1929 to 1931 and again from 1935 until he was raised to the peerage in 1964.
+He was a Member of Parliament (MP) for over 30 years, from 1929 to 1931 and again from 1935 to 1964, when he was raised to the peerage.

 Early life

 Sorensen was born in Islington, north London, on 19 June 1891.
-He was his parents' first born child and had two brother and two sisters.
+He was his parents' first born child and had two brothers and two sisters.
 Sorensen's father, William James Sorensen (1868–1925), was a silversmith of Danish paternity.
-Sorensen's mother, Alice Jemima (d.
-1934), was the daughter of a fisherman from Worthing, Sussex.
+Sorensen's mother, Alice Jemima (died 1934), was the daughter of a fisherman from Worthing, Sussex.

 After leaving school at the age of fourteen, Sorensen worked as an errand-boy, in a factory as a manual worker, and later in a shop.

 Political career

-During the First World War, Sorensen was exempt from military service due to being religious minister, but declared himself a pacifist.
+During the First World War, Sorensen was exempt from military service due to being a religious minister, but declared himself a pacifist.

 Between 1921 and 1924, Sorensen served as a member of the Walthamstow Urban District Council.
 Sorensen served as the chair of the education committee.
 In 1924 Sorensen was elected an Essex county councillor.
 Sorensen remained in this role until 1945.

 At the 1923 general election, he was an unsuccessful candidate in Southampton, coming fourth in the two-seat constituency.
 He stood again in the 1934 Lowestoft by-election, losing by 1,920 votes to the Conservative candidate, Pierse Loftus.

 Sorensen was elected as MP for Leyton West at the 1929 general election, defeating the sitting Conservative MP James Cassels by a majority of 2,153.
 When Labour split at the 1931 general election, Sir Wilfrid Sugden retook the seat for the Conservatives with a majority of nearly 10,000.

 Sorenson was also Essex County Councillor for the Leyton Lea Bridge division whilst an MP.

 At the Labour Party Congress in Hastings in 1933, Sorensen emerged as a major critic of the harsh means by which the British rulers were striving to maintain their empire in India.
 'The operation of Imperialism in India is in essence no different from the operations of Hitlerism,' he told the conference.
 'We are appalled by what is happening to the Jews in Germany, but what has been happening in India is just as bad.'
 Sorensen served as chair of the Fabian Colonial Bureau and the India League, which supported Indian nationalism.
 In 1946 Sorensen formed part of a parliamentary deputation to India and he welcomed Indian independence the following year.